ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ```

-When looking at code above, you can see that program performs first 10 NOP (no-operation) instructions and after that 10 MUL (multiplication between registers r0 and r1).
+Above code performs first 10 NOP (no-operation) instructions and after that 10 MUL (multiplication between registers r0 and r1).

-3. Ensure that you are connected to the device.
-Run script **setup_cwlite_xmega.py** to setup initial settings.

-If you are not connected to device, connect device with instructions of previous tutorial.
-Or simply open capture software and run scripts **connect_cwlite_simpleserial.py** and **setup_cwlite_xmega.py**.

-4. Build your new program with command `make PLATFORM=CW303` as you did in tutorial.
-Upload your new program to the device with XMEGA programmer like you did in tutorial.

 Remember always that anytime you make modifications to program, you have to rebuild it and reupload it to the device.
-Also make sure that you are uploading correct program to device (it was surprisingly common mistake last year!).
+Also make sure that you are uploading correct program to device.

-5. Make sure that there is no red error light burning in capture board.
-Red led burning means that failure has happened with ADC and you can not capture anything.
-Run **setup_cwlite_xmega.py** and it should be removing error.

-6. In order to be able to capture power traces we must make capture boards clock work faster.
-Navigate to the *Scope settings* tab in the capture software and set *Source* of *ADC Clock* to be **CLKGEN x4 via DCM**.
-The *ADC Freq* should show **29.5 MHz** (which is 4x 7.37 MHz), and the *DCM Locked* checkbox must be checked.
-If the DCM Locked checkbox is NOT checked, try hitting the *Reset ADC DCM* button again.

-7. Time for your first capture!
-Hit the capture button and see power trace appearing.

-> **HINT:** In some cases, ChipWhisperer software has some malfunction when this part is performed and it does not show any traces.
-You can try just simply restarting Capture software and running **connect_cwlite_simpleserial.py** and **setup_cwlite_xmega.py** again.

-Interesting part of trace is actually in just in the beginning of trace, rest is futile clutter.
-You can zoom in to inspect the first 500 samples of trace.

-8. Trace is not looking very nice, so next we will adjust settings little bit.
-On *Scope Settings* tab, under *Gain Setting* set the *Mode* to high.
-Increase the *Gain Setting* to about 25.
-You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
-Under *Trigger Setup* set the *Total Samples* to 500, because everything interesting seems to be happening in first 500 samples of captured trace.

-9. Hit capture button again to see that unneccessary parts are removed from trace plot.

-10. Time to do some initial testing.
-Modify your program to run different amount amount of NOP and MUL instructions.
-Inspect how traces change.
-Try to detect on which points execution changes to different instruction.
-Also pay attention how long different instruction blocks take to execute.

-You can use "Enable percistence"-button to draw traces top of each other.
-This should make comparing different runs easier.
-Consider for example adding either NOP or MUL blocks one by one to program to see how trace changes.
-You may also test other gain settings than in earlier setup in hope of achieving more clear differences between instructions.

-When you think you have managed to detect different instructions and have good understanding what is happening, you can proceed to next part which describes what you must return on this task.
+Inspect results when you change amount of instructions / add more blocks of different instructions.
+Try to detect different instructions executing from the trace.

 ### What to return in this task?

-Now it is time to make your actual returnable items for this task.

-Make 3 different programs and one trace capture for each of them.
-Take screenshot of trace capture and describe with text where which operation happens (like next: From sample x to y there executes 10 instructions of z etc) or draw the places of different instruction blocks to screenshot with some image editor.
-It is up to you decide how you tell it, as long as you show somehow that you have detected different instruction executions.

-Make 3 test runs with next instructions executing, take screenshots and mark down/describe which instructions are executing and where:
-* 30 x NOP instructions
-* 30 x MUL instructions
+Make program consisting of varying amounts of NOP and MUL blocks containing at least 40 instructions of total and several instruction blocks mixed.

-* Some amount of 10-sized instruction blocks and some amount of other 10-sized instruction block mixed.
-Total amount of them should be at least 40 (for example, 10 x NOP, 10 x MUL, 10 x NOP, 10 x MUL fulfills this requirement).
+For example 15 x NOP, 15 x MUL, 10 x NOP, 10 x MUL could be complex enough.

-Add those 3 required items (+ possible textual explanations) to your return template to gain points from this task.
+Take screenshot of resulting trace and add textual description / draw on image where are those instructions happening ("From sample x to y there executes 10 instructions of z" etc).

+Add answer to return template.

+TODO: you can navigate to code file and edit in within jupyter, location is for example hardware/victims/firmware/simpleserial-base-lab2/simpleserial-base.c

+TODO: first in tutorial you will be trying simple loops and seeing those in pt
+TODO: hint how to put 2 traces in one image?

+TODO: hints about magick reboot? is it necessary?

+TODO: remember platform?
+TODO: remember gain setting (25 should be ok)
+TODO: hint that things happen beginning and rest is futile clutter

 ## C) Breaking AES